Skip to content

 VoIP number porting requirements

 The best way to keep your porting process as efficient as possible is to send your provider all the required documentation as soon as possible.
-For legal reasons, your provider will need to request the following documents and information:
+For legal reasons, your provider will request the following documents and information:

-• A signed Letter of Authorization (LOA)
+• Letter of Authorization (LOA) signed by the owner of the phone number

-• Your current provider, account number, and port-out PIN number
+• Your current provider and account number

 • A list of the phone numbers you want to port